Alastor-git/firebot-tiltify/README.md

         - `$tiltifyDonationMatchName`: The Name of the person who is matching donations.
         - `$tiltifyDonationMatchRemainingTime` (Match starting only): The remaining time before this donation match expires (in seconds).
         - `$tiltifyDonationMatch[property?]`: Access the properties of the donation match associated with this event
-    - Always available
-        - `$tiltifyDonationMatchGetActiveIds`: The Array of Ids of the active donation matches known for the active campaign.
-Null if the campaign is not being polled.
-        - `$tiltifyDonationMatchGetIds`: The Array of Ids of the donation matches known for the active campaign.
-Null if the campaign is not being polled.
-        - `$tiltifyDonationMatchGet[id, property?]`: Access the properties of the donation match with the given id
-        - `$tiltifyDonationMatchIsActive[Id]`: Returns whether the Id corresponds to an active match or not.
-Null if the match doesn't exist or the campaign isn't connected.
 - Event Filters (currently may not work)
     - Reward
     - Poll Option